 Communicating with newborns is a matter of meeting their needs.
 Always respond to your newborn's cries — babies cannot be spoiled with too much attention.
-Indeed, prompt responses to babies' cries lets them know that they're important and worthy of attention.
+Indeed, quick responses to babies' cries lets them know that they're important and worthy of attention.

 It's common for babies to have a fussy period about the same time every day, generally between early evening and midnight.
 Though all newborns cry and show some fussiness, when an infant who is otherwise healthy cries for more than 3 hours per day, more than 3 days per week for at least 3 weeks, it is a condition known as colic.
-This can be upsetting, but the good news is that it's short-lived — most babies outgrow it at around 3 months of age.
+This can be upsetting, but the good news is that it's short-lived — most babies outgrow it at around 3 or 4 months of age.

-You can try to soothe your baby.
+Try to soothe your baby.
 Some are comforted by motion, such as rocking or being walked back and forth across the room, while others respond to sounds, like soft music or the hum of a vacuum cleaner.
 It may take some time to find out what best comforts your baby during these stressful periods.

 Talk to your doctor if your baby seems to cry for an unusual length of time, if the cries sound odd to you, or if the crying is associated with decreased activity, poor feeding, or unusual breathing or movements.
 Your doctor will be able to reassure you or look for a medical reason for your baby's distress.
 Chances are there is nothing wrong, and knowing this can help you relax and stay calm when your baby is upset.

 Here are some other reasons for prolonged crying: